All Episodes

 I'm not wasting my time with that.

-Only an idiot would assinuate.
+Only an idiot would insinuate.

-Uh we don't do it here.
+We don't do it here.

-I I hardly ever use his middle name.
+I hardly ever use his middle name.

 And I'm not the one, by the way, that came up with this Obama Barack.

-That was Ted Kennedy at the National Press Club, and yet I still get credit for that.
+That was Ted Kennedy at the National Press Club.

-I spoke about it as a free speech issue, and uh we're now allowed to say about Obama or how we're allowed to address him.
+I spoke about it as a free speech issue, and we're now allowed to say about Obama or how we're allowed to address him.

 I've been very clear in all of this.

-Uh five to seven minutes running of commentary clear, and yet the drive-by's mischaracterize it, nonetheless, and I have to think on purpose.
+Five to seven minutes running of commentary clear, and yet the drive-bys mischaracterize it nonetheless, and I have to think on purpose.

-We're supposedly the ones that have brought incivility to American politics.
+We're supposedly the ones that have brought in civility to American politics.

-People like me, hate mongers and so forth, sit here and routinely are lied about and mischaracterized, and normally, as you know, I don't even talk about all this because it happens so much each and every day.
+And normally, as you know, I don't even talk about all this because it happens so much each and every day.

 Civility and erudition have gone out the window.

-And I just it burns me because the sanctimony, the arrogant condescension from a bunch of small-minded, genuine hate mongers.
+And it burns me because the sanctimony, the arrogant condescension from a bunch of small-minded, genuine hate mongers just, I don't know, there's certain human characteristics rubbed me wrong.

 Arrogance is why I hate arrogant people.